ThorpeJosh/image-sorting-tool/README.md

 &ensp;&ensp;&ensp;&ensp;└── 03/<br>
 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;└── 20200301-110330.jpg<br>

-Images that do not have EXIF data available will be copied to a 'failed_to_sort' folder in the root directory of the above directory structure without any renaming.
+Files that cannot have the date taken extracted (missing EXIF or bad filenames) will be copied to a 'failed_to_sort' folder in the root directory of the above structure without any renaming.
+These files are commonly ones downloaded from the internet or shared through social media.

+If your source folder has other files such as binaries, documents, audio recordings, or music, you can choose if you want to ignore them or copy them to an 'other_files' folder with the 'Copy all other files' option.

 This tool is multithreaded to increase performance on high speed storage such as SSDs.